- The mosquito population was nearly eliminated within one year

 The islands of the Maldives have a significant mosquito problem, particularly during the monsoon season.
 Mosquitoes are not only a real nuisance for guests in this area but also a sincere health concern because of mosquito-borne illnesses, e.g. dengue and chikungunya - although the Maldives have been malaria free since 1984.

-While many resorts use chemical fogging to manage the mosquito population, Soneva Fushi decided to cooperate with Biogents to establish an eco-friendly alternative.
+While many resorts use chemical fogging to manage the mosquito population, Soneva Fushi decided to cooperate with Biogents to establish a highly effective and innovative alternative.
 The aim of this partnership between Soneva and Biogents was to bring the mosquito population on the island of Kunfunadhoo, the home of Soneva Fushi, down to zero, and to set an example for a sustainable mosquito management system without using insecticides.

 One month after the Biogents traps were put into operation, a sharp decline in the number of mosquitoes trapped on the island was already observed.
 After about eight months, the mosquito population was almost eliminated, with constantly very low mosquito catch rates: